Vox Ribbon Tall Bookcase from Cuckooland (affiliate)

-So bringing natural elements into the home in the form of tactile textures, lots of natural light and increased airflow, natural colour palettes, the smells and sounds of nature, and beautiful views, can really help us to feel happier and healthier as well as feeling less stressed.
-Hands up if you want to feel all those things?
+So bringing natural elements into the home in the form of tactile textures, lots of natural light and increased airflow, natural colour palettes, the smells and sounds of nature, and beautiful views can really help us to feel happier and healthier as well as feel less stressed.
+Hands up if you want to feel all those things.
 Yup, me too!

 The easiest way of incorporating biophilia in design and bringing natural elements into the home is obviously to ensure there is plenty of natural light and simply fill the space with plants.
 This has an immediate effect visually, but also on how we feel being surrounded by all that greenery.
 Just take a look at that bathroom below and tell me that doesn’t make you feel great.
 Imagine it without all those plants and it’s a completely different space with an entirely different feel.

 Create a feeling of wellbeing in the bathroom by adding plants.
 Image by Dobbies

 Left: Wiltshire Dark Wood Dining Table by Furniture Choice | Right: Costello Sofa in Olive by Sofa.com (affiliate)